UoMResearchIT/r-tidyverse-digital-humanities/_episodes/08-wrap-up.md

 questions:
 - "How can I write software that other people can use?"
 - "What are the next steps in learning and using R?"
+- "How do I get my data in an appropriate format?"
 objectives:
 - "Describe best practices for writing R and explain the justification for each."
-- "To be aware of additioanl resources for learning R"
+- "To be aware of additional resources for learning R"
+- "Describe approaches and techniques for data cleaning"
 keypoints:
 - "Document what and why, not how."
 - "Break programs into short single-purpose functions."